Key takeaways

 Lifting also supports metabolic health.

 Muscle tissue is active.
-Building and maintaining muscle can support better glucose use, healthier body composition, and a higher total daily energy demand than having less muscle.
+Building and maintaining muscle can support glucose use, body composition, and overall daily energy demand.

 Resistance training can also support weight management because it helps preserve lean mass while body composition changes.
 That matters whether the goal is fat loss, muscle gain, or long-term maintenance.